maierfelix/azula/README.md

 An equivalent method is available in the GUI.

 The *binarymessage* system should only be used when sending large data between Node and *azula*.
-The `buffer` argument is a shared buffer, which means there is no overhead when sending it between Node and *azula* as the data is effectively referenced.
+The `buffer` argument is a referenced buffer, which means there is no overhead when sending it between Node and *azula* as the data is effectively referenced.

 The second argument is an Object (and is optional), which can be used to give some additional information about the `buffer` argument.
 This Object should be kept small, as it gets serialized behind the scenes, and so comes with some overhead.